Last Updated on

-Some can still say that Brazil have never actually avenged the defeat, but on July 16, 1989 a goal by Romario was fair enough to beat Uruguay in the final of Copa America on the same ground.50 years after the legendary Maracanazo, in 2000, the stadium again hosted the final of the first FIFA Club World Cup.
+Some can still say that Brazil has never actually avenged the defeat, but on July 16, 1989, a goal by Romario was fair enough to beat Uruguay in the final of Copa America on the same ground.50 years after the legendary Maracanazo, in 2000, the stadium again hosted the final of the first FIFA Club World Cup.

 Second most popular tourist attraction of Rio de Janeiro, the Maracana always attracts football fans from all over the world, even at the time of its renovation.
 Visitors here at Rio can watch unfold the stadium even take a miniature piece of the old stadium away with them as a souvenir.

-And after all this unavailing words we can terminate with the great Pele:
+And after all these unavailing words we can terminate with the great Pele:

 “The Maracana is a unique place for all Brazilians, bu for me it is really something else.
 This is where I scored my very first goal for the Auriverde, against Argentina, and as a matter of fact I also scored my 1000th goal later at this home.
 Almost 1,700 people have played on that ground and the aura of the place is spectacular.”